nunit/docs/docs/articles/nunit/release-notes/Pre-3.5-Release-Notes.md

 * 261  Add portable NUnitLite build
 * 284  NUnitLite Unification
 * 293  CF does not have a CurrentDirectory
-* 306  Assure NUnit can write resultfile
+* 306  Assure NUnit can write result file
 * 308  Early disposal of runners
 * 309  NUnit-Console should support incremental output under TeamCity
 * 325  Add RegexConstraint to compact framework build